LiangliangNan/Easy3D/HowToBuild.md

 This is a step by step "How To" for those who have no experience with C/C++ programming to build the software.

 NOTE: There are usually many options to set up a development environment on each operating system.
 What proposed here is not the only option, but I try to minimize your effort.
-Besides, you may skip some of the steps if they have been properly set up already.
+Besides, you may skip some steps if they have been properly set up already.

 **Step #1.
 Install a C/C++ compiler and necessary tools.** Some compilers can be installed separately, but some compilers do come along with an IDE (Integrated Development Environment).
 We install the commonly used IDE if available on your operating system.

- - For Windows user, install [Microsoft Visual Studio](https://visualstudio.microsoft.com/) (NOT Visual Studio Code)
+ - For Windows user, install [Microsoft Visual Studio](https://visualstudio.microsoft.com/) (NOT Visual Studio Code).

  - For Mac users, install XCode from the Apple's App Store.